ktbs/taaabs3/ktbs-api/README.md

 #### Using object properties

-Once data is fetched, you can read or write object properties.
+Once data is fetched, you can read objects properties listed in the API reference.

 **IMPORTANT** : Javascript doesn't provide members visibility support, so by convention, all class members whose name is prefixed by character _ (underscore) should be considered private and client code should not attempt to read or write them.
 Instead, use public properties and method whose name is not prefixed with a _.